-It’s been a decade since the Jets’ defense led Mark Sanchez and Rex Ryan past their heated rivals.
-According to Newsday, Scott admitted he didn’t realize the impact the interview had until he arrived at the team’s training facility in Florham Park and people were quoting his comments back to him.
+It's been more than a decade since the Jets' defense led Mark Sanchez and Rex Ryan past their heated rivals.
+According to Newsday, Scott admitted he didn't realize the impact the interview had until he arrived at the team's training facility in Florham Park and people were quoting his comments back to him.

 Scott took the opportunity to capitalize on his interview, trademarking the phrase "Can't Wait" and trying to sell t-shirts.

 Unfortunately, that game was the last time the Jets featured in the playoffs, and the team ultimately fell short of the Super Bowl after being defeated by the Steelers.

 It was Scott's third-consecutive AFC Championship defeat, having been thwarted by the Colts in the year prior.
 In 2009, before joining the Jets, Scott was a member of the Baltimore Ravens, who were also defeated in the AFC Championship game by the Steelers.

 This post was originally published on January 29, 2021, but it's still legendary today.

 Enjoy all things sports?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.